Diseases & Conditions

 Biopsy.
 A biopsy may be necessary to confirm the diagnosis of PVNS.
 In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
 A small operation is required to obtain a tissue sample.

-Because PVNS destroys healthy bone and can grow to a large size, treatment involves surgery to remove the tumor and the damaged portions of the joint lining.
+Because PVNS destroys healthy bone and can grow to a large size, treatment typically involves surgery to remove the tumor and the damaged portions of the joint lining.
 When localized PVNS has also damaged a tendon, your surgeon will repair it during the procedure to remove the tumor.
 Your doctor will discuss the various surgical options with you.

 Arthroscopy.
 In many cases of both localized and diffuse PVNS, the tumor and damaged joint lining are removed arthroscopically.